RemyCiterin/Superscalar/README.md

 ## Supported features

 - RV32-I
-- Superscalar exception: the number of ways must be a power of two, in practice 1 or 2 gives the best results; beyond that, the results are less interesting compared to the gain in surface area/loss of frequency.
+- Superscalar execution: the number of ways must be a power of two, in practice 1 or 2 gives the best results; beyond that, the results are less interesting compared to the gain in surface area/loss of frequency.
 It use a xor-based multi-ported register file.
 - Forwarding from the ALUs/LSU to the register read stage